Azure/Cloud-Native/website/src/pages/serverless-september/30DaysOfServerless.md

 title: 30 Days Of Serverless
 ---

-# 30 Days Of Serverless: Roadmap
+# Roadmap for #30Days

-Welcome to **#30DaysOfServerless** - a month-long beginner-friendly journey into building serverless solutions on Azure!
-Over the next 4 weeks we'll share daily blog posts, authored by serverless experts and practitioners from diverse teams, to guide you on a journey across the Serverless landscape on Azure.
-We've organized the journey into 4 stages:
+## Welcome!

+This is a tentative roadmap for #30DaysOfServerless, a daily content series planned for the upcoming **Serverless September** project.
+It's a month-long celebration of [Serverless On Azure](https://azure.microsoft.com/en-us/solutions/serverless/) with a curated journey that takes you from understanding core technologies to developing solutions for end-to-end scenarios - organized into 4 stages:

  * **Go Serverless** with Azure Functions
  * **Deploy Microservices** with Azure Container Apps